-Cindy Prado Gets Soaking Wet In Super Strappy Thong Bikini
+Cindy Prado Gets Soaking Wet In Super-Strappy Thong Bikini

 "Gorgeous, but you're classy & stylish.
 Which is a product of your hard work & intelligence," a fourth admirer wrote.

-The comments section also filled up with emoji which included the heart-eyed smiley face and peach to represent her bare bum.
+The comments section also filled up with emoji, including the heart-eye smiley face, as well as the peach to represent her bare bum.

-Just yesterday Cindy shared another swimsuit snapshot to her timeline where she posed in a different thong suit.
+Just yesterday, Cindy shared another swimsuit snapshot to her timeline, where she posed in a different thong suit.
 The cheetah-print bikini showed off her cleavage and round rump as she struck several poses on a large chaise lounge.
 Cindy sprayed herself with some tanner as she was photographed at sunset.